 - Derivative asylee (AS-2 or AS-3) and the principal asylee (AS-1) died.

-In addition, at least one beneficiary, or derivative beneficiary, resided in the United States when the relative died and continues to reside in the United States when seeking relief.
+To be eligible for relief under INA 204(l), at least one beneficiary must have been residing in the United States when the qualifying relative died, and the same beneficiary continues to reside in the United States at the time of seeking relief.
 The Department of Homeland Security (DHS) may decline to provide relief if it determines, in its discretion, that doing so would not be in the public interest.